exadel-inc/esl/README.md

 ## Development Information for contributors

-If you are part of ESL team or want to contribute to the project you can find useful information of project processes and agreements with the following links:
+If you are a part of ESL team or want to contribute to the project you can find useful information of the project processes and agreements here:

 - #### [Development: Scripts](./docs/contribute/scripts.md)